Broderbund: History

-Brøderbund was founded by brothers Doug and Gary Carlston in 1980 for the purpose of marketing Galactic Empire, a strategy computer game that Doug Carlston had created in 1979.
+Broderbund was founded by brothers Doug and Gary Carlston in 1980 to market Galactic Empire, a strategy computer game that Doug Carlston had created in 1979.
 Before founding the company, Doug was a lawyer and Gary had held several jobs, including teaching Swedish at an American college.
 Their sister Cathy joined the company a year later from Lord & Taylor.
+Besides Doug and Gary Carlston, their brother Don wrote an Apple II game and invested $500 in the company.
 Galactic Empire had many names taken from African languages; a group of merchants was named Broederbond, Afrikaans for "association of brothers".
 To emphasize its family origin while avoiding a connection with the ethnonationalist Afrikaner organization of the same name, the Carlstons altered the spelling when naming their company "Brøderbund".
+Gary Carlston said "If we had known we were going to be successful we would not have [chosen that name], as we endured a fair bit of criticism because of the South African connection".

-By 1982, Brøderbund produced arcade games which, the company told Jerry Pournelle, sold much better than strategy games.
+The company's original intention was to market software for law offices, with games as a side business.
+By 1982, Broderbund produced action games which, the company told Jerry Pournelle, sold much better than strategy games.
 Burr, Egan, Deleage & Co. invested in the company that year.
 In 1983, the Carlstons publicly discussed their plans to emphasize home utility software (Bank Street Writer and other "Bank Street" applications), computer literacy with The Jim Henson Company, and edutainment.
 By early 1984 InfoWorld estimated that Brøderbund was tied with Human Engineered Software as the world's tenth-largest microcomputer-software company and largest entertainment-software company, with $13 million in 1983 sales.
 That year it took over the assets of the well-regarded but financially troubled Synapse Software.
 Although intending to keep it running as a business, they were unable to make money from Synapse's products, and closed it down after a year.